Interoperable-data/automate-va/docs/ERADIS/CERTIFICATES.md

 To clarify that a certificate has:

-- a version, `dct:hasVersion` must be used additionally, only if it is consistent with its ERADIS Identifier.
-If in older CLDs no version is present in the ERADIS ID, and a CLD replacing it exists with `/V01`, then the first has to encode a `dct:hasVersion "0"` exceptionally.
+- a version, `era:eradisVersion` must be used additionally, only if it is consistent with its ERADIS Identifier.
+If in older CLDs no version is present in the ERADIS ID, and a CLD replacing it exists with `/V01`, then the first has to encode a `era:eradisVersion "0"` exceptionally.
 - a language, `dct:language` can be used, only if it is consistent with the languages encoded in the ERADIS identifier.
 The languages must be IRI's and not strings.

 > [!WARNING]